The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 by Bill Rhetts

-A shooting is a terrible event to experience; the police officer who is forced to shoot another suffers tremendously; emotionally, physically and even spiritually.
+A shooting is a terrible event to experience; the police officer who is forced to shoot another suffers tremendously; emotionally, physically, and even spiritually.

 My past

 As a child, I was raised in a good home.
-Our family was raised into a religion, and at times we went to church.
+Our family was raised in a religion, and at times we went to church.
 However, my belief in God was limited to the basic fact of His existence.

-In September of 1986, my wife separated, and eventually she divorced me (for another man).
+In September 1986, my wife separated, and she divorced me (for another man).
 This brought me to the realization, that I was not the man I should be.
+I was distraught and desperate over this unwanted divorce.
+I had listened to the devil, and he convinced me that it just wasn’t worth living anymore.

-Friend takes me to a Christian church
+A friend takes me to a Christian church

 Fact is later in November of 1991, the Lord made it very clear to me that I was not saved at that 1986 altar call.
 I was a false convert, aka a CINO (a Christian In Name Only).